 - The OS handler runs: finds the page on disk (in the swap file), evicts some other page from RAM if needed, reads the requested page into the freed frame, updates the page table, returns from the exception.

-- The program retries the access; this time the page is present, the access succeeds.
+- The program retries the access; this time the page is present and it succeeds.

 -